|

 to the train with a single mackintosh over their heads.
 There had been a

-very heavy squall at the time and the couple would probably not have heard a
+very heavy squall at the time and the couple would probably have not heard a

-thing.
-The Coroner Dr. E. F. Hoare said that in his opinion the couple would
+E. F. Hoare said that in his opinion the couple would have been killed or at

-have been killed or at least rendered unconscious instantly.
-They were
+least rendered unconscious instantly.
+They were trespassing on the railway

-trespassing on the railway track and no blame could be attached to any
+track and no blame could be attached to any railway worker.
+In fact he said

-railway worker.
-In fact he said that they performed in an exemplary manner.
+that they performed in an exemplary manner.

 It was the same rector who married the couple the